VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 The next step is **_PLACEMENT_**.
  <br> For MACROs, we'll place gate level netlist cells on the floor plan rows.
 Obviously these cells must be placed very close to each other to reduce interconnect delay.
   <br> It is done in 2 steps:-
-   <br> GLOBAL:- Tries to find optimal position for mor cells, Such positions are not necessarily leagal. so cells might overlap.
+   <br> GLOBAL:- Tries to find optimal position for more cells, Such positions are not necessarily leagal.
+So cells might overlap.
     <br> DETAILED:- In this the positions recieved from the global step are minimally altered to be legal.

  <br> The next step is **_CLOCK TREE SYNTHESIS_**.
 The CTS is used to create network namely the **CLOCK DISTRIBUTION NETWORK** WHICH GIVES THE CLOCK TO ALL SEQUENTIAL ELEMENTS.
  <br> The next step is **_ROUTING_**.
 SIGNAL ROUTING.
 Given the placement and fixed metal layers, is required to know the pattern of horizontal and vertical wires to implement the nets.
 It is done on routing grids for least DRC erreors.

  <br> The last step is **_SIGN-OFF_**.
 Basically, it is the step in which verification are done.
- <br> Like:- _PHYSICAL VERIFICATION_ ~DESIGN CHECKING AND LAYOUT VERSUS SCHEMATIC.
+ <br> Like:- _PHYSICAL VERIFICATION_ -DESIGN CHECKING AND LAYOUT VERSUS SCHEMATIC.
- _TIMING VERIFICATION_~ STATIC TIMING ANALYSIS.
+ _TIMING VERIFICATION_- STATIC TIMING ANALYSIS.